colindouglas/retrosheet/cran-comments.md

-A minor revision to improve tests and future-proof additional tests
+A minor revision to future-proof tests and update the Retrosheet.org URLs to https.

+Maintainer email in DESCRIPTION has been updated, maintainer remains unchanged.

 ## Test environments
-* locally, xubuntu-20.04, R 4.0.3
+* locally, ubuntu-20.04, R 4.0.3
 * via Github Actions
     * windows-latest, r: 'release'
     * macOS-latest, r: 'release'